 He said Estonia's contribution to NATO missions was large in relation to its 1.3 million population and that it would be difficult to justify those missions in far-flung regions to citizens if NATO did not protect them in return.

-, including the 2014 annexation of Crimea, Estonia and neighboring former Soviet-ruled states in Eastern Europe have felt threatened by Moscow.
+In light of Russia's actions in Ukraine, including the 2014 annexation of Crimea, Estonia and neighboring former Soviet-ruled states in Eastern Europe have felt threatened by Moscow.
 Unlike Ukraine, Estonia and its neighbors are members of NATO as well as the EU, the Schengen border-free travel zone and the eurozone.

 Steinmeier visits Baltic region